 What is EMDR?

 Eye Movement Desensitization and Reprocessing (EMDR) is a widely researched treatment that helps people heal from problems such as PTSD (post traumatic stress disorder), anxiety, panic attacks, depression, phobias, grief associated with break-ups/divorce, death, physical injury, physical, emotional or sexual abuse, addictions and more.
 When something painful, un-expected or out of our control happens in our lives we may experience trauma.
 Trauma comes in all shapes and sizes and sometimes we have difficulty moving forward.
 If you find yourself feeling emotionally charged and have a hard time managing these feelings, EMDR therapy may be beneficial.
-I specialize in EMDR for:
+Coral Link specializes in EMDR for:

 - Childhood Pain